darkwood23/To-Do-List/README.md

 I learned about how to create modules, import and export them through the help of webpack.
 I also learned about storing complex data in local storage and accessing them and changing them again.
 I think I also improved my problem solving skills because I had encountered some bugs which were really hard to fix.

+# Update
+Added the feature to be able to add names of people when you create a project and then assign them some to-dos to your liking.